College of Extended Learning

 To be admitted to an academic certificate program, students should have completed 60 units of academic credit with a minimum GPA of 2.0 or sufficient experience to demonstrate they can perform upper division work.
 Students who do not have 60 units are encouraged to apply and may be admitted to a program on a conditional basis.

 The certificate program's course content requires good writing skills.
 Certificate students who do not have a bachelor’s degree must pass a University approved Graduation Writing Assessment Requirement course (GWAR).
-ENG 414 is an approved GWAR course and also counts as elective units that can be applied toward the certificate.

 Digital Animation Certificate — 27 Units